-Generally, when someone is not a U.S. citizen, green card holder or U.S. resident (a "non-resident alien"), U.S. non-resident withholding tax will be applied on any U.S.-source income he or she earns.
-That means taxes may be withheld prior to the payment of a U.S. dividend, depending on which account the U.S. equity is held in.
+Generally, when someone is not a U.S. person and is a non-resident alien for U.S. tax purposes, a withholding tax will be applied on any U.S.-source income he or she earns.
+That means taxes may be withheld prior to the payment of a U.S. dividend, depending on the type of account the U.S. equity is held in.
 If the investment is held with a Canadian financial institution that is a Qualified Intermediary (QI), it will withhold the U.S. tax when a dividend is paid.
 Under the Treaty, when an investor has less than a 10% interest in a corporation, the withholding tax rate applicable on the U.S. dividend income received will typically be 15%.

-To avoid double taxation on U.S. dividend income when U.S. taxes are withheld at source, Canadian-resident investors may reduce Canadian taxes payable on the U.S. income by claiming a foreign tax credit on their Canadian tax return.
+When U.S. taxes are withheld at source, Canadian-resident investors may reduce Canadian taxes payable on the U.S. income by claiming a foreign tax credit on their Canadian tax return.